 For a successful connection to an internet modem, you must set the router to 2,4 GHz.

 Molekule Air is designed for rooms up to 600 sq. ft.
 However, after all the tests I have done, I would say that the best performance is in much smaller rooms, so my recommendation would be to use this model in rooms up to 300 sq. ft. and even much smaller.

 Given that the Molekule Air has a CADR of around 100 CFM, I would say that I would argue that this model is best used in much smaller rooms of 600 sq. ft.
 It fits ideally in a smaller bedroom, living room, kitchen, or any other room, as it is first and foremost a very beautiful device.
 However, remember that you need to pay attention to the room’s dimensions before you decide to install it.

 Filtration is the base of every air purifier.
 The air purifier’s primary performance starts with filtration.
-The larger the filters and engine, the more powerful the air purifier is.
+The larger the filters and motor, the more powerful the air purifier is.
 Molekule air purifier is a large air purifier that uses a patented PECO air filter.
 The filtration system is combined with two layers, pre-filter, and PECO filter.

 Levoit Vital 100 Replacement Filter

 Before the first start, you may smell a weird smell, and that is normal.
 This weird smell is caused by off-gassing.
-Offgassing is releasing trapped gasses that were absorbed in the machine during the non-working period.
+Offgassing is releasing trapped gasses that were adsorbed in the machine during the non-working period.
 You should run a Molekule air purifier for up to 48h to break these gases.